 By using django-allauth.
-No single application can or should provide a universal API for every authentication system ever developed; django-registration sticks to making it easy to implement typical signup workflows using Django's own user model and auth system (with some ability to use custom user models), while apps like django-allauth handle the vagaries of social authentication far more effectively.
+No single application can or should provide a universal API for every authentication system ever developed; django-registration sticks to making it easy to implement typical signup workflows using Django's own user model and auth system (with some ability to use custom user models), while apps like django-allauth handle integration with third-party authentication services far more effectively.